Meet our board members

 Penny is the co-owner of Schulz Livestock, a beef and sheep farming operation at Field in the Upper South East region.
 She is a researcher, and Ag-Tech startup founder.
 She is a Livestock Consultant, University Lecturer and Senior Dairy Extension Officer.

-Penny is currently undertaking a PhD in Rural Science and holds a Master of Science in Agriculture, a Bachelor of Agriculture and is a Graduate of the Australian Institute of Company Directors.
+Penny has recently completed a PhD in Rural Science and holds a Master of Science in Agriculture, a Bachelor of Agriculture and is a Graduate of the Australian Institute of Company Directors.
 She also holds a range of executive officer positions with Livestock SA, the Australian Beef Industry Foundation, and SA Cattle Advisory Group.

 She is interested in developing strong community connections with all elements of natural resource management.
 Managing this landscape is complex and challenging, and she hopes the Board is recognised for the full breadth of landscape management challenges and opportunities.